Top 10 Best Estate Cars

 The latest version of the 5 Series Touring is BMW at its best.
 It’s comfortable, refined on the road and a joy to drive.
 Three big ticks.
 And the good news is that the practical aspects are just as pleasing.
 The interior is both luxurious and spacious.

-There won’t be a fight for the front seat with this car, as there’s plenty of space both up front and in the back.
+There won’t be a fight for the front seat as there’s plenty of space both up front and in the back.
 The 570 litre boot is big enough to haul just about everything you need (the kitchen sink could probably fit in there too).

 And access to the boot is made even easier thanks to the hands-free feature, which means all you need to do is wiggle your foot under the boot to open it.
 Glorious.